8bitbeard/nodejs_nlw_valoriza/next_level_week_6/README.md

 ## Business Rules

 - User Register
+  - :heavy_check_mark: should be able to create a new admin user (350 ms)
+  - :heavy_check_mark: should be able to create a normal user (115 ms)
+  - :heavy_check_mark: should be able to create a user without the admin parameter (146 ms)
+  - :heavy_check_mark: should not be able to create a user without the email parameter (78 ms)
+  - :heavy_check_mark: should not be able to create a user without the password parameter (80 ms)
-  - :heavy_check_mark: It is not allowed to create more than one user with the same e-mail adress
+  - :heavy_check_mark: should not be able to create a user with an existing email (133 ms)
-  - :heavy_check_mark: It is not allowed to create a user without a e-mail
+  - :heavy_check_mark: should not be able to create a user with a password with letters or special characters (79 ms)
-  - :heavy_check_mark: It is not allowed to create a user without a name
+  - :heavy_check_mark: should not be able to create a user with a password that has more than 4 digits (71 ms)
-  - It is not allowed to create a user without a password
+  - :heavy_check_mark: should not be able to create a user with a password that has less than 4 digits
-  - The password can only contain numbers
-  - The password must have a size of 4 numbers

 - Tag Creation
   - :heavy_check_mark: It iw not allowed to create more than one tag with the same name